mariosantosprivate/MNSE/Project/media-app/README.md

 ## Installing dependencies

-In the project directory, you can run:
+In the project directory (../media-app), you can run:

 ### `npm install`